mohammedmuk/User_Management_System/README.md

   - **Error (404 Not Found):**
     ```json
     {
-      "error": "User not found."  // Indicates the user to delete does not exist.
+      "detail": "Not Found"  // Indicates the user to delete does not exist.
     }
     ```